Ladd v Marshall: First-instance trial

-The sale having fallen through, Ladd was under no obligation to pay Marshall the "legitimate" price of £2500.
-However, he issued proceedings against Marshall to recover the £1000 that he claimed to have paid.
+The sale having fallen through, Ladd was under no obligation to pay Marshall the "legitimate" price of £2,500.
+However, he issued proceedings against Marshall to recover the £1,000 that he claimed to have paid.
 Marshall denied that there was any such arrangement and that any cash (apart from the £50 deposit) had been handed over.
 At the trial, in addition to his own testimony, Ladd called Mr Warren and Mrs Marshall as witnesses.

-Mrs Marshall was reluctant to give evidence against her husband - she would have been able to refuse to do so in a criminal trial, but, in a civil trial, she had no such immunity - and, although she confirmed that a transaction had taken place, she claimed not to remember any details of it whatsoever.
-Ladd's counsel did not apply for Mrs Marshall to be treated as a hostile witness so that she could be cross-examined, and the first-instance judge (Glynn-Jones J), who did not accept the unsupported testimony of Ladd and Warren, dismissed the case.
+Mrs Marshall was reluctant to give evidence against her husband – she would have been able to refuse to do so in a criminal trial, but, in a civil trial, she had no such immunity – and, although she confirmed that a transaction had taken place, she claimed not to remember any details of it whatsoever.
+Ladd's counsel did not apply for Mrs Marshall to be treated as a hostile witness so that she could be cross-examined, and the first-instance judge (Glyn-Jones J), who did not accept the unsupported testimony of Ladd and Warren, dismissed the case.

 Ladd did not appeal against the judgment initially.
 However, in May 1954, Mr and Mrs Marshall were divorced, and Mrs Marshall contacted Ladd's solicitors to inform them that her earlier testimony had been false, and she was now prepared to state in court that the £1000 had been handed over.
-Ladd applied to the Court of Appeal for Glynn-Jones J's judgement to be overturned, and for Mrs Marshall's new evidence to be considered by the court.
+Ladd applied to the Court of Appeal for Glyn-Jones J's judgement to be overturned, and for Mrs Marshall's new evidence to be considered by the court.

 Judgment on appeal

 The Court of Appeal, consisting of Denning LJ, Hodson LJ and Parker LJ, allowed Ladd's appeal to be heard, but refused to admit the testimony of Mrs Marshall.
 Lord Denning laid down the definitive rule for the admissibility of new evidence:

 Mrs Marshall's new evidence failed the "apparently credible" test, as, according to Lord Denning, "a confessed liar cannot usually be accepted as being credible", and there was no satisfactory evidence that Mrs Marshall had been coerced by her husband to lie at the first-instance trial, and no other good reason for her doing so.
 Hodson and Parker LJJ agreed with Lord Denning on this issue, citing the earlier case of Brown v Dean [1910] AC 373, where Lord Loreburn had stated the principle as: "[new evidence] must at least be such as is presumably to be believed, and if believed would be conclusive."
 Their Lordships considered that "conclusive", in Lord Loreburn's statement, was too strong a word; Lord Denning's formulation of the principle ("an important influence on the result") was adopted by the courts in all future cases.

-The basic principle that guides all such decisions is expressed by the Legal Latin maxim interest reipublicae ut sit finis litium - "It is in the interests of the state that there be an end to litigation".
+The basic principle that guides all such decisions is expressed by the Legal Latin maxim interest reipublicae ut sit finis litium – "It is in the interests of the state that there be an end to litigation".